-- U.S. stocks reversed course following yesterday's rally, as investors weighed the potential economic consequences of the Federal Reserve's (Fed) determination to bring down inflation through a series of rate hikes.
-The Summary of Economic Projections (SEP) released yesterday showed that the Fed now sees below-trend economic growth and unemployment moving higher this year as it hikes rates further.
-Fed Chair Jerome Powell said that a 50- or 75-basis-point hike is possible at the July meeting as well.
-Traders of fed fund futures are pricing in another 200 basis points of tightening before year end.
+- U.S. stocks rose as sentiment improved following the selloff last week that led the S&P 500 into a bear market.
+Investors remain on edge following the 75-basis-point rate hike by the Federal Reserve (Fed) last week and its determination to bring down inflation at the cost of economic growth.
+The Summary of Economic Projections (SEP) showed that the Fed now sees below-trend economic growth and unemployment moving higher this year as it hikes rates further.
 Investors are increasingly concerned that the runway for a "soft landing" is narrowing, and this is leading to greater volatility.
-The S&P 500 has entered a bear market, and we expect volatility to remain as a number of uncertainties continue to weigh on markets.
-Click here for a selection of our materials that discuss the increased volatility in 2022. - Inflation: Can the Fed achieve a "soft landing," curbing inflation without causing a recession?
+However, a recession isn't inevitable.
+We see about a 2 in 3 chance (67%) the skies will begin to clear, inflation and interest rates will stabilize and start to fall, equity markets move higher, and we don't yet enter a recession.
+Read more about our views going forward in our latest Sight|Lines.
+The S&P 500 is down over 21% year to date, and we expect volatility to remain as a number of uncertainties continue to weigh on markets. - Inflation: Can the Fed achieve a "soft landing," curbing inflation without causing a recession?
 The Fed revised lower its GDP projection for 2022 to 1.7% versus 2.8% in March. - S&P 500 Earnings: Analysts are forecasting 4.0% earnings growth for the second quarter and 10.4% for the full year.
 The increase in analysts lowering estimates, and lower guidance for future earnings have brought into question the sustainability of earnings growth and company margins. - Ukraine: Investors are wary that this is the start of a general weaponization of commodities.
 The European Union is accusing Russia of purposely attacking Ukrainian agriculture in a bid to worsen the global food shortage. - China: The latest outbreak of COVID-19 cases has led to strict lockdowns along with renewed worries of an economic slowdown and possible spillover effects to the global economy, particularly via prolonged supply chain disruptions.